AGmccoy/Phytopthora-sojae-Pathotype-analysis/README.md

 ## Overview

-*hagis* was initially created for *Phytophthora sojae* surveys by Austin McCoy and Zachary Noel at Michigan State University in the US, where the disease has been managed primarily via deployment of resistance genes (*Rps* genes, resistance to *P. sojae*) in commercial soybean cultivars and by the application of fungicide seed treatments.
+{hagis} was initially created for *Phytophthora sojae* surveys by Dr. Austin McCoy and Dr. Zachary Noel at Michigan State University in the US, where the disease has been managed primarily via deployment of resistance genes (*Rps* genes, resistance to *P. sojae*) in commercial soybean cultivars and by the application of fungicide seed treatments.
 However, repeated use of resistance genes can cause populations to adapt over time rendering these resistance genes ineffective.
 To determine current effectiveness of resistance genes for managing *P. sojae*, state-wide surveys (in the US) are conducted to determine the pathotype (previously referred to as “race”) structure within sampled population of *P. sojae*.

 However, the package is not only useful for *P. sojae* work.
 It was built to be useful for other plant pathogen gene-for-gene interaction